GREEN STEEPLE MESSENGER

 OPPORTUNITIES FOR FELLOWSHIP AND LEARNING

-THE SILENT VIGIL FOR RACIAL JUSTICE will happen on November 6 at 11:30am on the church front steps.
-Please join us for this important witness.
+THE SILENT VIGIL FOR RACIAL JUSTICE will be Sunday, Sept 3 at 12:00pm on the front steps of the church.
+Please join us for this important and meaningful witness.

 MONDAY BIBLE STUDY

-meets in Fellowship Hall and on Zoom each Monday at 11:30am.
-We are exploring the Acts of the Apostles.
+Bible Study will resume on Sept.
+18 in Fellowship Hall and on Zoom each Monday at 11:30am.
+We will be exploring Paul’s Letters to the Corinthians.

 MAKING YOUR FINANCIAL DONATION